dhach/ansible-role-pirat-tool/README.md

     pirat_deployment_user: root
     pirat_deployment_group: docker

-Controls the name of the SystemD service file and if to start it after installation:
+You can set the name of the systemD service:

     pirat_systemd_service_name: pirat
-    pirat_systemd_service_start: true
-    pirat_systemd_service_enable: true

-*Note*: This does not restart the applications if they're already running!

 ### Frontend